M2 Recovery launches world’s first cryptocurrency legal expenses insurance policy

 McGill and Partners collaborates with Renew Risk to develop bespoke catastrophe models for offshore wind portfolios

-McGill and Partners, has collaborated with Renew Risk, a leading risk analytics SaaS provider for renewable energy assets, to develop catastrophe models for offshore wind portfolios.
+We are delighted to collaborate with Renew Risk, a leading risk analytics SaaS provider for renewable energy assets, to develop catastrophe models for offshore wind portfolios.

 The announcement comes as the demand for in depth catastrophe modelling increases in response to offshore wind projects venturing further into high-risk areas.
 Robust models will help the market better understand and quantify the risk, determine appropriate (re)insurance limits and understand aggregation across multiple windfarms in one region.